Blood Cancer Types

 Myeloproliferative Neoplasms

-Myeloproliferative neoplasms are a group of six diseases in which bone marrow produces too many red or white blood cells or platelets.
+Myeloproliferative neoplasms (MPNs) are a group of six diseases in which bone marrow produces too many red or white blood cells or platelets.
 The six types include:

 Waldenstrom Macroglobulinemia